ICE agent shoots man in face in New York; victim in serious condition: reports

 A man in New York City was shot in the face Thursday morning during an incident that involved a U.S. Immigration and Customs Enforcement (ICE) agent, according to local media.

-The shooting happened around 8:15 a.m. on 12th Street in the Gravesend section of Brooklyn, WPXI-TV reported, citing police.
+An agent was serving a warrant around 8:15 a.m. on 12th Street in the Gravesend section of Brooklyn, WPXI-TV reported, citing police.

 ICE SUING NYC FOR MORE INFO ON ILLEGAL IMMIGRANT WHO ALLEGEDLY KILLED ELDERLY WOMAN

+While agents were attempting to detain the man, the man's brother started a physical altercation, WABC-TV reported.
+The agent fired his gun and struck the man's brother in the hand.
+The bullet passed through his hand and hit the man they were serving in the face.

-The victim was rushed to Maimonides Medical Center in serious condition, according to NY1.
+The 26-year-old man who was struck in the face was rushed to Maimonides Medical Center in serious condition, according to NY1.

-The ICE agent involved was on duty at the time of the shooting, WABC-TV reported.
+DHS SUSPENDS GLOBAL ENTRY, TRUSTED TRAVELER PROGRAMS FOR NEW YORK RESIDENTS IN RESPONSE TO SANCTUARY LAW

+A man at the same address had barricaded himself inside the home, but was eventually taken into custody, local news outlets reported.
+It was unclear whether he was linked to the incident.

-The circumstances surrounding the shooting were unclear.
-Local media reports that no arrests have been made and the shooting is under investigation.
+Local media reported that no arrests have been made and the shooting is under investigation.

+The man who was being detained was arrested just days ago for possession of a forged Connecticut license plate, WABC reported.

 CLICK HERE FOR THE FOX NEWS APP